marmelab/ng-admin/README.md

 Add a column to a list, or a form control to a form, mapped by a property in the API endpoint result.

 * `title(String)`
-The title of the view.
+The title of the view. ng-admin sees it as a template, and compiles it with the view scope.
+That means you can customize the title of a view using details from the current entry.

+        editView.
+            .title('Edit item "{{ entry.values.title }}"')
+            .addField(new Field('title')); // fields in the title template must be mapped in the view

 * `description(String)`
 A text displayed below the title.